rpominov/basic-streams/README.md

 // ____1____2____3
 ```

-Note that iterable is consumed lazily, meaning that `next()` is called only when
+Note that the iterable is consumed lazily, meaning that `next()` is called only
-value is needed.
+when value is needed.

 ```js
 import fromIterable from "@basic-streams/from-iterable"